TURF 435 Syllabus

 The midterm exam is worth 240 points; and the final exam is worth 260 points.
 The total point value for this course is 1000 points.

-Upon completion of TURF 235, students will have:
+Upon completion of TURF 235, students will be able to:

 - Distinguish the function and requirements of plant nutrients in the turfgrasses.